Getting Started with Envio

 Important: Always verify the Envio version used by the example indexer matches the latest npm version.
 You may need minor adjustments to ensure compatibility.

-Essential Files
+Essential Filesβ

 After initialization, your indexer will contain three main files that are essential for its operation:

-– Defines indexing settings such as blockchain endpoints, events to index, and advanced behaviors.schema.graphql
+config.yamlβ Defines indexing settings such as blockchain endpoints, events to index, and advanced behaviors.schema.graphqlβ Defines the GraphQL schema for indexed data and its structure for efficient querying.src/EventHandlers.*β Contains the logic for processing blockchain events.

 Note: The file extension for Event Handlers (

-) depends on the programming language chosen (TypeScript, JavaScript, or ReScript).
+*.ts,*.js, or*.res) depends on the programming language chosen (TypeScript, JavaScript, or ReScript).

 You can customize your indexer by modifying these files to meet your specific requirements.

-Running Your Indexer
+Running Your Indexerβ

-Run Locally
+Run Locallyβ

 You can easily test and run your indexer locally using Docker and Hasura by following these steps: